 “Child marriage and having children too early in life can deprive them of these important life chances,” it added.

-Javid has described the practice of allowing 16- and 17-year-olds to marry as “child abuse”, and noted in his article that many people do not realise the current marrriage laws date back to before the Second World War.
+Javid wrote an article about child marriage and the bill’s progress in the Times in June, noting in his article that many people don’t realise current marrriage laws date back to before the Second World War.